naqac1/naqac1/README.md

 # 💫 About Me:
 I'm a Backend Web Developer that has been in development since 2011.
 Started as a front-end developer but moved to backend development in the last 8 years using PHP/Symfony and other frameworks to find more challenging projects to work with big clients on multiple middle to large projects.
 Around 2018 I regained interest in front-end projects, mostly because of interesting JavaScript frameworks like React, Nodejs and VueJS.

+# 💬 What I'm doing actually:
 Since then I have considered myself a proper full-stack developer, currently leaning towards both frontend and backend development.
 I love sparring with UX/UI designers to create the best possible user experience with a strong ability to develop and debug existing PHP/Symfony/Laravel Applications and solid skills to integrate APIs.
 Loves to successfully translate the wishes of the client into a beautiful and innovative human-centred software product.

 ## 🌐 Socials: